Holiday Travel Survival Guide: Tips From Experts & InsidersBy Jess Moss

 Delayed.
 Delayed.
 Delayed.
 Delayed.
 If you’re gearing up to travel this holiday season, that is the last word you want to see on the airport departures board.
 Fortunately, there are steps you can take to try to avoid some of the season’s biggest transportation nightmares.

-We checked in with Marriott Rewards Insiders and other frequent travelers and asked them to spill their secrets for traveling between Thanksgiving and New Years.
+We checked in with Marriott Bonvoy insiders and other frequent travelers and asked them to spill their secrets for traveling between Thanksgiving and New Years.
 Below are some of the top tips for surviving holiday travel.

-Taxis may not be the fastest way – research airport transportation before you go.
+Taxis and ride shares may not be the fastest way – research airport transportation before you go.

 Airport and city traffic can clog streets, especially during prime travel times.
-Instead of taking a taxi to or from the airport, look into public transit and shuttle options.
-The subway might be cheaper and get you there faster.
+Instead of taking a taxi or ride share to or from the airport, look into public transit and shuttle options.
+The subway or train might be cheaper and get you there faster.

 Don’t travel with gifts – ship them ahead of time.